Artemides/smart-contract-security/src/codehawks/first-flights/givingthanks/audit/findings.md

     }
 ```

-# [M-2] Unsafe NFT Minting with `_mint` for Donators who not support ERC721Receiver
+# [M-2] Unsafe NFT Minting with `_mint` for donors who not support ERC721Receiver

-**Description:** within the `GivingThanks:donate`, the function `_mint` is called which transfers tokens to recipients wether they support ERC721Receiver, that if donator do not handle these tokens, they will be get stuck.
+**Description:** within the `GivingThanks:donate`, the function `_mint` is called which transfers tokens to recipients wether they support ERC721Receiver, that if donor do not handle these tokens, they will be get stuck.

 ```javascript
    function donate(address charity) public payable {